 Avoid aspirin, ibuprofen, Vitamin E, fish oil, and other blood thinners for at least a week before treatment.

-Will laser treatments affect the longevity of my filler?
+- Will lasers affect the longevity of my fillers?

 Laser treatments will not shorten how long the results of your dermal filler treatment will last.
 Many patients get terrific results combining the two.